streetturtle/awesome-wm-widgets/_widgets/ram-widget.md

 ---
 layout: page
 ---
-# Ram widget
+# RAM Widget

-This widget shows the RAM usage.
-When clicked another widget appears with more detailed information:
+This widget shows RAM usage.
+When clicked, another widget appears with more detailed information:

 ![screenshot](../awesome-wm-widgets/assets/img/widgets/screenshots/ram-widget/out.gif)

-Note: this widget is compatible with Awesome v4.3+, as it is using [awful.popup](https://awesomewm.org/doc/api/classes/awful.popup.html)
+**Note:** This widget is compatible with Awesome v4.3+, as it is using [awful.popup](https://awesomewm.org/doc/api/classes/awful.popup.html).

 ## Customization